gloglita/idock/README.md

 * Updated Boost from 1.48.0 to 1.49.0.
 * Supported compilation on Windows 8 Consumer Preview x64 with Visual Studio 11 Ultimate Beta.
 * Added a new example with PDB code 1V9U.
+* Supported compilation on Solaris 11 11/11 with GCC 4.5.2.

 ### 1.2 (2012-02-06)